OUR NEWS

 Since 2022, the Early Care Foundation (ECF) has supported the coordination of a collective forum in Rustenburg focused on the wellbeing and services of children aged 0–5.
 Two key spaces include: the Young Child Forum, an inclusive platform for sharing knowledge and experiences with local ECD principals and local organizations with young children and a Technical Committee, where planning, coordination, and alignment take place between key partners in the early childhood development (ECD) space such as government departments like Department of Basic Education and NGOS working in the area.
 Drawing from participatory governance and systems change theory, they serve as sites of relational accountability, where organisations align around a shared purpose.

-Co-authored by the DO MORE FOUNDATION and ACFS
+Co-authored by ACFS and DO MORE FOUNDATION